provectus/sak-efk/README.md

 * Click Create
 * Copy the Client ID and Client Secret from the ‘OAuth Client’ modal

+## Config templates.
+Visit our [Config templates](./CONFIGS.md) and find some usable config templates.

 ## Example how add with module
 ```